Lin-Buo-Ren/markdown-evaluation/README.markdown

 # Markdown Editor Feature Evaluation Document
 This document is created for evaluating the conformance of a Markdown Editor(/Viewer) for standard/non-standard features.
 You may load this document in the Markdown application and see how it render the markups.

 This document is released to the Public Domain with no copyright restrictions applied.
+The latest version of the document is located at <https://github.com/Lin-Buo-Ren/markdown-evaluation>.

 ## Headings
 ### 3rd Level Heading